 Ever wondered why you’re not able to load a website or connect to a particular server?
 Using traceroutes can potentially shed some light on this particular problem.
 In this article, I will be showing how to perform a traceroute on both Windows and Macintosh machines.

 A brief, very high-level explanation of what’s going on here:

 When you attempt to connect to a remote computer (like when you load a website in your browser), you are not able to connect directly to the remote server.
 Instead, you “hop” from one server to another, until you (we’re hoping) finally reach your destination.
 Sometimes, however, one of the servers that you’re hopping through might be inaccessible or is for some other unknown reason not forwarding your requests properly.

-Traceroute is designed to determine the exact route through these servers that your packets are travelling, and if they stop prematurely, it will give you a great indication as to the point of failure.
+Traceroute is designed to determine the exact route through these servers that your packets are travelling, and if they stop prematurely, it will give you a great indication of the failure’s point.

 In order to run a traceroute, we’re going to need to first open our command line terminal.
 To do this, you simply perform the following actions:

 After completing the first two steps, you should see this box:

 Once you press Enter, you should now see a black box, like this: